Tour du Mont Blanc: Can I hike the Tour du Mont Blanc?

 This may be the question you are asking yourself.
 The celebrated tour of Western Europe’s highest peak is the single most rewarding thing that Brian and Sylvia have ever done.
 But it is also without question the most physically challenging thing we have ever done – pushing our bodies to the limit to walk serious mountain miles for eleven out of thirteen straight days.
 And even during our ‘rest’ days, we did miles of more conventional walking.

 The Tour du Mont Blanc is a formidable undertaking.
 It asks much more of you than any of the other hikes featured on these pages.
-Most of those other multi-day hikes we have done lasted four to five days at most.
-Some of them had some very hard days (The Santa Cruz Trek certainly did.)
+Other multi-day hikes we have done lasted four to five days at most.
+Some of them included some very hard days (The Santa Cruz Trek certainly did.)
 But none of them had as MANY hard days as the TMB, with one tough day often being followed by an even tougher one.
 It is more like a through-hike; you must be strong, self-sufficient, hardy and adaptable, and you must be this day after day.
 It’s not all roughing it, but much of it is grueling.
 You must endure, or you won’t complete the circle.

 Here’s the rough outline of this trip, which Sylvia and I strongly recommend to FIT, CONFIDENT, EXPERIENCED HIKERS as a once in a lifetime experience.
 We do NOT recommend this to beginners; it is likely to prove discouraging and simply overwhelming.